 The most important thing in the best boots for Interior Alaska in winter is WARMTH.
 I think waterproofness is still helpful, because you take your snowy boots inside and then they get wet as the snow melts, but that is not as important as warmth.

 Another really important factor is traction, since you’ll be walking on ice and snow you want to have some good tread on your boots.
-If it’s really icy you might also consider some microspikes (like tire chains for your feet).
+If it’s really icy you might also consider some microspikes (like studded snow tires for your feet).

 I love Sorel Boots, both how they look as well as how comfortable they are and they are super warm.
 I am super comfortable in mine down to about -20 degrees F. The one downside of these is that the liner comes out every time you take them off which I find really annoying, but not a huge deal given how amazing they are overall.